 Enter our program and you will learn all aspects of survey processes, data collection, abstracting, coding, staging, and reporting.

-This Program includes one clinical (practicum) course.
-Clinicals are unpaid positions in which students are supervised by a CTR professional at the healthcare facility.
+The Cancer Data Management program includes one clinical (practicum) course.
+Clinicals are unpaid positions in which students are supervised by a CTR professional at the health care facility.
 Clinicals are scheduled during the day shift according to the availability of the site supervisor.
-The Program cannot guarantee a specific site, but every effort will be made to accommodate the student.
+The program cannot guarantee a specific site, but every effort will be made to accommodate the student.
 Students are responsible for their own transportation to and from the clinical site.
-A criminal background check is required of all Program students and must be submitted prior to enrollment in the clinical course.
+A criminal background check is required of all program students and must be submitted prior to enrollment in the clinical course.
 Documentation of immunity to Measles, Mumps, Rubella, and Varicella, completion of the Hepatitis B series, and annual Tuberculosis screening are also required prior to enrollment in the clinical course.
 Drug screening may be required by the clinical site.

 Plan of Study

-To be eligible to complete this Advanced Technical Certificate, the student must have at least a minimum of an associate degree and a medical science/basic science or Biology/Introduction to Medicine course.
+To be eligible to complete this Advanced Technical Certificate, students must have at least a minimum of an associate degree and a medical science/basic science or Biology/Introduction to Medicine course.

 External Learning Experience: HITT 1361 Clinical-Cancer Data Management